-To help users take snapshots without installing third-party tools Microsoft first introduced Snipping tool with Windows Vista and the same feature exists in the latest Windows 7 operating system as well.
+To help users take snapshots without installing third-party tools Microsoft first introduced Snipping tool with Windows Vista and the same feature exists in Windows 7, Windows 8/8.1 and the latest Windows 10 as well.

 With Snipping Tool you can capture text, graphics, and any associated annotations and then save them in your desired format.
-Unfortunately, Microsoft has not defined a default keyboard shortcut for Snipping Tool both in Vista and Windows 7.
+Unfortunately, Microsoft has not defined a default keyboard shortcut for Snipping Tool.

 Every time, we need to either go through the Start menu or enter the the search keyword in the Start menu search to launch it.
 Wouldn’t it be cool if it was possible to launch Snipping with the help of a keyboard shortcut?